YoshiTunaiga/Algo-Explained/RemoveDuplicatesFromLinkedList/RemoveDuplicatesFromLinkedList.md

 # Remove Duplicates From Linked List

-You're given the head of a Sungly Linked List whose nodes are in sorted order with respect to their values.
+You're given the head of a Singly Linked List whose nodes are in sorted order with respect to their values.
 Write a function that returns a modified version of the Linked List that doesn't contain any nodes with duplicate values.
 The Linked List should be modified in place (i.e., you shouldn't create a brand new list), and the modified Linked List should still have its nodes sorted with respect to their values.

 Each **LinkedList** node has an integer **value** as well as a **next** node pointing to the next node in the list or to **None** / **null** if it's the tail of the list.